Click on a question to view the answer.

 You can visit the food shelf one time per month.
 If you need to make an extra visit in a month you should contact your local food shelf staff to discuss options for a second visit.

-You will get about fifteen pounds of food per person in your household.
-There may be extra items like fresh produce available for you to get above and beyond the fifteen pounds per person.
+You will get about 25 pounds of food per person in your household.
+There may be extra items like fresh produce available for you to get above and beyond the 25 pounds per person amount.

 Senior & Caregiver Advocacy